UnofficialCrusaderPatch/UnofficialCrusaderPatch2/README.md

 [Xander10alpha](https://github.com/Xander10alpha) (aic)

 ### Special thanks of course go to
 [Firefly Studios](https://fireflyworlds.com/) for the creation of the Stronghold series

-And many more
+and many more